Battle of Oranges

 g.
 "Have you studied reported speech before?"

-The teacher wanted to know if they had studied reported speech before.
+The teacher wanted to know if we had studied reported speech before.

 h.
 "Where will you stay tonight?"